abdunnasir/modulespanel/README.md

 # modulespanel

-This is a collection of data science and machine learning algorithm implementation, helpful for small, medium and big companies.
+This is a collection of data science and machine learning algorithms implementation.
+Helpful for small, medium and big size companies.